Moving Terraform State from Local Files to Azure Storage

 State locking

 Azure Storage uses blob leases for locking.
-When you run terraform apply, Terraform:
+When you run terraform apply, here's what happens:

-- Acquires a lease on the state blob
+- Terraform acquires a lease on the state blob

 - Downloads current state